A lot of people ask me how do I prepare for Everest Base Camp trek or how to get fit for Everest base camp?

 Really weekend hiking is something you must look forward to the most !!!
-These small hikes are a good way to train and get a feel for walking across different types of terrain.
+These small hikes are a good way to train for mount Everest base camp and get a feel for walking across different types of terrain.

 At least once a week, you can go for a small hike or go for a longer walk.

 You can mix these small hikes with your aerobic and strength conditioning training and fully prepare yourself for the trek.

 This is a key to build endurance and get used to walking for a longer period of time.
 As no treadmill or stairs can recreate the conditions of a hiking trail.

 So, you need to practice going on hikes weekly at least every two weeks.
 Try to recreate the conditions of your trek as much as you can like wear the shoes, backpack, socks, and clothes that you’ll be bringing to the real hike.